Academy

 First Team

-Boreham Wood FC has a rich history of providing a clear pathway from the Academy into the First Team.
-Year-on-year, Academy players train daily with our First Team squad, as well as earning squad numbers and places within our senior match day squads.
+Boreham Wood FC has a proud history of providing a clear and achievable pathway from the Academy into the First Team.
+Year-after-year, Academy players train regularly with our First Team squad while also earning squad numbers and opportunities to feature in senior matchday squads.

 Trial Information